redhousestudio/redhousestudio.github.io/_projects/project0807-Knalpot.md

   - img: "project0807-image06-thumb.png"
 ---

-Gerri Jaeger and Raphael Vanoli are among the most talented musicians in the Dutch impro music scene.
-For this album all the compositions were ready to record after playing them live on many international stages.<br />
+All compositions for the first album of impro-musicians Gerri Jaeger and Raphael Vanoli were ready to record after playing them live on many international stages.<br />
-During pre-production I sat with them in the rehearsal room to discuss the sound and study the performances.
-We wanted to capture the fun and raw energy of their live shows and translate this into the recordings.<br />
+During pre- production we discussed the sound and I studied their performances.
+We wanted to capture the fun and raw energy of their live shows and translated this energy into the recordings.
+We kicked ass, “pom pom”, had lots of fun.<br />
-A great project to have worked on because I like strong idea's and personalities and the music is something really unique.<br />
+A great project to have worked on because I like strong ideas and personalities and their music is something really unique.
-We kicked ass, "pom pom", had lots of fun and sounds like this:

 <iframe style="border: 0; width: 350px; height: 350px;" src="https://bandcamp.com/EmbeddedPlayer/album=3252295011/size=large/bgcol=ffffff/linkcol=0687f5/minimal=true/transparent=true/" seamless><a href="http://knalpot.bandcamp.com/album/serious-outtakes" >Serious Outtakes by Knalpot</a></iframe>